mty-dev/BASH/README.md

 # BASH

-This is my BASH scripts portfolio - if you want more information about each of script.
-How they work and etc pls visit WIKI
+<br>This is my BASH scripts portfolio - if you want more information about each of script.
+<br>How they work and etc pls visit WIKI